gmurambadoro/lampset-vhost-add-virtualbox/README.md

-# Lapset Virtual Host Manager
+# LAMPSET Virtual Host Manager

-**lapset-vhost-add** is little Python utility script to generate (and activate) a vhost for a development site on localhost
+**lampset-vhost-add** is little Python utility script to generate (and activate) a vhost for a development site on localhost

 As a full-time web developer I find myself needing to start up a web application on my development machine (*localhost*).
 I have *apache2* and the latest *php* installed on it and many a time I need to create a *vhost* for the application I will be working with.